Polina Tsurskaya: 2017–2018 season

 Making her senior international debut, Tsurskaya won the bronze medal at the 2017 NHK Trophy, setting personal best scores in both segments.
 In November, Tsurskaya finished fourth at 2017 Skate America, placing eighth in the short program and fourth in the long program and scoring 195.56 points total.

 On May 7, 2018, it was announced Tsurskaya was ending her partnership with coach Eteri Tutberidze.

 2018–2019 season

 Tsurskaya began her season by competing at the 2018 CS Ondrej Nepela Trophy where she placed fourth.
 In her Grand Prix events, she placed seventh at the 2018 Skate America and eighth at the 2018 Rostelecom Cup.
 She placed fourteenth at the 2019 Russian Championships.
 Tsurskaya announced her retirement from figure skating on May 31, 2019.

 Coaching

 In summer 2020 Polina started working as a figure skating coach in the skating club Sambo-70, Chrustalnyi department, in a cooperation with the team of her former coach Eteri Tutberidze.
 She mainly works with children.
+She is also coach of Olympian Mariia Seniuk.